manojkumaryalaga/Netflix-Data-Analysis-with-Power-BI/README.md

 📖 Project Overview

 This project analyzes a dataset of movies and TV shows to uncover insights about ratings, popularity, genres, languages, countries, directors, and cast.

-The primary goals are:
+Goals:

-To identify trends in global content production
+Identify trends in global content production

-To find popular genres, directors, and languages
+Find popular genres, directors, and languages

-To explore the relationship between ratings and popularity
+Explore the relationship between ratings and popularity

-To provide actionable insights for content creators and distributors
+Provide actionable insights for content creators, distributors, and viewers

+🗂 Dataset Description
+Columns

+showId – Unique identifier for each title

+title – Name of the movie or TV show

+director – Director(s) of the title

+cast – Main cast members

+country – Country of production

+genres – Genre(s) of the title

+language – Language of the title

+rating – Viewer rating

+popularity – Popularity score

+🔧 Data Cleaning & Preprocessing
+Handling Multi-value Columns

+Columns like cast, director, and country often contain multiple values separated by commas.

+These were split into individual entries to allow detailed analysis of each actor, director, and country.

+Language Standardization

+The language column contained symbols, abbreviations, or inconsistent names.

+A mapping table was created to convert all entries into standard full language names (e.g., EN → English, FR → French).

+Removing Irrelevant Columns

+Columns without analytical value were removed to reduce noise.

+General Cleaning

+Handled missing/null values

+Trimmed extra spaces and standardized text formatting